Dear Deb: How Can I Ever Trust Again After Being Cheated On?

 Your healing comes first.
 Your ability to trust another partner will hinge on you being emotionally healthy and fully healed before entering a new relationship.
 That means moving through your pain, hurt, and anger to acceptance.
 Check in and see if you’re feeling like a victim (which is understandable but not helpful to your recovery).
 If so, rate your willingness to be a power player in your own story by using your divorce to your advantage.
 That is using it to learn about yourself and reinvent your life.
 If you do, you’ll come out of your divorce more confident, not less.

 There are many great potential partners out there who would never cheat.
-When you do decide to get back out there, prioritize loyalty, dependability, and integrity over immediate chemistry or other more surface-level attractions.
-You can look at someone’s relationship track record, and if they’re loyal in non-romantic relationships, and get a good picture of their character.
+If and when you decide to get back out there, prioritize loyalty, dependability, and integrity over immediate chemistry or other surface-level attractions.
+You can look at someone’s relationship track record—and whether or not they’re loyal in non-romantic relationships—to get a good picture of their character.
 Research says that 20% of men and 13% of women report cheating.
-Although men are more likely to cheat than women, 80 percent of them don’t.
+Although men are more likely to cheat than women, most don’t.

 Trusting someone else starts with trusting yourself.
-And, trusting yourself starts with working on self-awareness and self-worth.
-Using your divorce to learn about your relationship patterns and your unhealed wounds increases your self-awareness, and with this comes increased self-trust.
+Trusting yourself begins with working on self-awareness and self-worth.
+Using your divorce to learn about your relationship patterns and unhealed wounds increases your self-awareness, which gives you the basis for valuing and trusting yourself.
 Instead of thinking, “How can I ever trust again?” you’ll shift to “I love and trust myself enough to know that I’ll take care of myself in any situation.”
 That’s the ultimate safety.